 - Workplace Violence Restraining Order – this type of order can only be requested by an employer on behalf of an employee.
 Employees who wish to file a for a restraining order request must request another type of order.
 Unlike other types of restraining orders, a workplace violence order, when requested by an employer, is actually requested by the organization (such as a corporation. non-profit, partnership, or government agency) and not by an individual.
 Therefore, unlike other types of hearings, a representative of the petitioner must be present instead of an actual person who is a petitioner.

 - Elder Abuse Restraining Order – can be requested by or on behalf of any person 65 years or older or by or on behalf of any adult whose physical and / or mental abilities make it impossible for him or her to engage in normal activities.
 This type of request is unique because it can be requested by a person on behalf of another adult.
 While civil harassment and domestic violence requests can seek protection for other individuals, those additional protectees are not the primary person seeking protection, as they are in elder abuse requests.
+Elder abuse restraining orders are also different from other kinds of restraining orders in that they may be requested for financial abuse only.
+Unless a litigant qualifies for an elder abuse restraining order, the proper way to address financial abuse is through filing a civil lawsuit over damages and possibly requesting an injunction or temporary order (filing a criminal complaint, when appropriate, is also a viable method to redress wrongs by another party).

 Usually, filing fees are required in workplace violence restraining orders and civil harassment restraining orders whether the petitioner has not alleged any actual violence or any threats of violence.
 If a filing fee is required and the petitioner cannot afford the fee, the petitioner can often avoid paying the fee, by filing a fee waiver with their request – Form FW-001.
 If the judge determines that the petitioner has shown that they cannot afford the filing fee, the court will either waive the fee completely, or order that the fee is reduced to a more affordable amount.